53-4-231. Eligibility. (1) Subject to the provisions of subsections (2) through (6), assistance may be granted under this part to:

 (i) cooperate in any required screening or assessment; or

 (f) teenage parents who fail or refuse to attend secondary school or another training program as required by the department by rule;

 (g) teenage parents who are not living in an adult-supervised setting as defined by the department by rule;

 (h) a fugitive felon or probation or parole violator as defined in section 103 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, 42 U.S.C.
 608; and

 (i) individuals who have fraudulently misrepresented their place of residence, as defined in section 103 of the Personal Responsibility and Work Opportunity Reconciliation Act of 1996, 42 U.S.C.
 608. The ineligibility continues for a period of 10 years beginning on the date of conviction.

-(5) A family is not eligible for financial assistance if the family includes an adult who has received financial assistance in a program funded under temporary assistance for needy families in any state or states for 60 months or more, whether or not the months are consecutive, unless an exception is expressly granted by federal law.
+(5) A family is not eligible for cash assistance if the family includes an adult who has received cash assistance in a program funded under temporary assistance for needy families in any state or states for 60 months or more, whether or not the months are consecutive, unless an exception is expressly granted by federal law.